 This criterion addresses the ease of operation of the developments after construction is complete.
 This criterion reduces to the effects of having a road connecting the two damsites directly.
 It is planned to operate and maintain both damsites initially from the Watana damsite.
 Subsequent operation will occur from a remote operating station, however, maintenance will continue to originate from one central location, which is currently proposed to be at Watana.
 The Watana location was selected for the plant operation and maintenance facility and the permanent village since Watana will be constructed before Devil Canyon.
 The concept of having one operation and maintenance facility, and one permanent village serving both damsites is superior to that with separate operation and maintenance facilities, and permanent villages at each site.
 Efficiency and economies dictate one location.
-In this respect access plans with a road connection between the two sites have been evaluated as being superior in terms of ease of operation and maintenance than plans without a road connection.
+In this respect the ease of operation and maintenance criterion addresses a road directly connecting the two damsites.